xzy-xyz/xzy-xyz.github.io/_additional_pages/Aboutme.md

 By the way, the name of this site  is inspired by Kafka's well-known story *A Hunger artist*.
 If you're curious, you can read it in [English](/literature/stories/Franz_Kafka/A_Hunger_Artist), [Chinese](/literature/stories/Franz_Kafka/饥饿艺术家) or [Original German](/literature/stories/Franz_Kafka/Ein_Hungerkuenstler).

 The phrase "*Muss es sein?
 Es muss sein!*" that you see beneath my name comes from a piece of music composed by Beethoven.
 It's part of a musical work called String Quartet No. 16 in F major, Op.
 135. This particular phrase means "*Must it be?
 It must be!*".
 If you are intereted, you can listen to it [here](https://www.bilibili.com/video/BV1Zx411Z7t6/?spm_id_from=333.788.recommend_more_video.-1&vd_source=fe2d68b49d744ceffb09c45be39b9f4a).
-## Contact

-To reach me, you can send an e-mail to <annabellee123456@outlook.com>.

-For academic matters, I can be reached at <hongyu.wang22@imperial.ac.uk>.